-The first conscious machine may be created before this century is halfway through.
-The consequences of this are likely to be astonishing.
-As Andrew Marr said in a TV programme last year, it will be the “the greatest achievement of humanity since the invention of agriculture [and it will] challenge the very idea of what it is to be human.”
+The technological singularity is when we create human-level artificial intelligence (artificial general intelligence or AGI), which goes on to become a superintelligence.
+As the journalist Andrew Marr said, this will be the “the greatest achievement of humanity since the invention of agriculture [and it will] challenge the very idea of what it is to be human.”

 Finally, why Pandora’s Brain?
 In Greek mythology, Pandora was the first woman, and Zeus ordered her to be created to punish men for accepting the forbidden gift of fire from Prometheus.
 She was given a jar containing all the evils of the world.
 She had strict instructions never to open it, but humans are curious, so of course she did, which is exactly what Zeus intended.
 That is how the Greeks thought evil came into our world.
 But the jar also contained something else – something vital for humans: it contained hope.

 “Pandora’s Brain”, “Surviving AI” and “The Economic Singularity” are all available at Amazon in ebook, paperback and audio formats